How to Make Oatmeal Chocolate Chip Muffins (with Sourdough!)

 Howdy Kneaders!

 You may be thinking…”I had no idea you could use sourdough in baking!”
 And I was once that lost soul without this golden knowledge.
 But, you can use it for LOTS of things.
 We’re talking crackers, desserts, biscuits, cookies and more.
 One of my favorite things to use it for is homemade cornbread.
-But, I digress… There will be a plethora of recipes coming your way that make use of what would otherwise be thrown out!
+There will be a plethora of recipes coming your way that make use of what would otherwise be thrown out!
 And, we LOVE not wasting ingredients!

 Sourdough Starter & Discard